hasnainhkhan/Java/readme.md

-# 🚀 Git Commond
+# 🚀 Git Commands

 ## 🌟 Description
-Here is some commonds How to use github
+Here is some commands How to use github

 ## 🛠️ Getting Started